Skip to main content

 Include Your Medical Expenses

-If you missed any time at work or your work suffered as a result of the injury, detail any such lost time.
+An injury may have caused you to miss time at work or suffer lower work performance.
+Detail any such lost time, lost wages, and other employment consequences.
 Get a letter from your employer confirming the lost time and your pay level.

-Calculate the amount of money that would compensate you given what you have claimed, and then increase it considerably to give you room to negotiate with the insurance adjuster.
+Calculate the amount of money that would compensate you, given what you have claimed.
+It’s often wise to then increase it considerably to give you room to negotiate with the insurance adjuster.
 Increase it up to twice as much as your calculation.
+An attorney with negotiation experience can help you navigate the process and set reasonable demands, including those related to the type of settlement.

 For settlement purposes, every demand letter you or your attorney writes should always include any supporting documentation verifying your claims.
 Examples of these are medical records, bills, and police reports.